PixarAnimationStudios/OpenUSD/BUILDING.md

 | ------------------ |----------------------------------------  | ------- |
 | DRACO_ROOT         | The root path to a Draco SDK install.    | 1.3.4   |

-Note that the Draco plugin is only tested on Linux.

 ## Tests

 Disable unit testing and prevent tests from being built by specifying the cmake flag ```PXR_BUILD_TESTS=FALSE```